 - developing games

 - designing toys

 - planning and holding a children's party

-- preschool activities for example paper mache, play dough
+- preschool activities for example papier Mache and play dough

-Depending on student interest, a number of the following modules will be studied.
+Depending on student interest, the following modules may be studied.

-Child Studies provides a foundation for a wide range of study options in and beyond school and also a range of vocational pathways that support and enhance the wellbeing of children.
+Child Studies provides a foundation for a wide range of study options in and beyond school as well as a range of vocational pathways.
 Study of this syllabus supports young people engaged in voluntary caring, supervision and child support roles and in formal work opportunities such as childcare and education.

-Course Fee \$40 to cover basic material needs, e.g. paints, glue, food ingredients
+Course Fee: The fee covers basic material needs such as paints, glue and food ingredients.